Zumbalamambo/2D-3D-pose-tracking/README.md

 <a href="https://youtu.be/vm8ytRzahXU" target="_blank"><img src="./VINS-Mono-config/result_prev.jpg"
 alt="cla" width="500" height="250" border="1" /></a>

-This repo uses the latest VIO, 2D and 3D line segment detection algorithms to solve the problem of 2D-3D registration and localizaiton.
 2D-3D pose tracking is a real-time camera localization framework with prior LiDAR maps.
 It detects geometric 3D lines offline from LiDAR maps and use AFM to detect 2D lines from video sequences online.
-It efficiently obtains 2D-3D line correspondences based on the camera motion prediction from VINS-Mono.
-The camera poses and 2D-3D correspondences are iteratively optimized in the sliding window.
+With the pose prediction from VIO, we can efficiently obtain coarse 2D-3D line correspondences.
+After that, camera poses and 2D-3D correspondences are iteratively optimized by minimizing the projection error of correspondences and rejecting outliers.
 The 2D-3D correspondences greatly reduce the pose drifts of VIO system without using visual-revisiting loop closure.
 This code runs on **Linux**.

 ## 1. Prerequisites